-- A. The surveyor shall submit the following to Engineer within 7 days of each survey: - All survey plans and cross sections shall be plotted in pdf format and submitted electronically unless otherwise noted.
+- A. The surveyor shall submit the following to the Port Engineer within 7 days of each survey: - All survey plans and cross sections shall be plotted in pdf format and submitted electronically unless otherwise noted.
 Cross sections shall be plotted and scaled to fit one cross section per 11" by 17" sheet.
 One set of ANSL D-size drawings with the surveyor's signature and electronic version.
 The post-placement cross sections shall show both pre-placement and post-placement sections.
+Two plots are typically required: - a.
+One standard dredge plot showing mean soundings

-- Quantity computations: Calculation of material volumes should be presented in excel spreadsheet format. - 3.
-Pre and post dredge final pdfs should be formatted to include the following: - a) The Port border template must be used including any Port stationing in the base map. - Both the permit boundary and dredge boundary must be clearly denoted. - Key should have Date of Survey, Current USACE Permit Number 2013-00333S, Port Contract No 2776, Episode number, scale and paper size. - d) Volume table - e) Clearly denote if figure is PRE or POST dredge survey - f) Surveyor's stamp and signature - 4.
-Electronic copies of surveys performed including point files, calculations and a plot of the soundings shall be provided by the Survey Contractor.
-The electronic point file shall be the same file that the Survey Contractor uses for volume computations.
+- b.
+One Bar Pilot requested plot showing shoal bias (i.e., keel clearance) soundings - 2.
+Quantity computations: Calculation of material volumes should be presented in excel spreadsheet format. - 3.
+Pre and post dredge final pdfs should be formatted to include the following: - a) The Port border template must be used including any Port stationing in the base map. - b) Both the permit boundary and dredge boundary must be clearly denoted. - c) Key should have Date of Survey, Current USACE Permit Number 2013-00333S, Port Contract No 2776, Episode number, scale and paper size. - d) Volume table - e) Clearly denote if figure is PRE or POST dredge survey - f) Surveyor's stamp and signature

+Electronic copies of surveys performed including point files, calculations and a plot of the soundings shall be provided by the surveyor.
+The electronic point file shall be the same file that the surveyor uses for volume computations.
 All raw, unedited data, along with all files and associated data used for editing, along with a copy of the survey documentation, updated as necessary, shall be submitted to the Port.
 All electronic survey data shall contain a string of information in the title that clearly identifies the contents of the data.
 The string shall uniquely identify the project and time frame of project.
-The Survey Contractor shall provide a description of any changes that have been made to the originally submitted survey documentation.
-The Survey Contractor may use web-base secure "sharepoint" file server systems to transmit survey data files electronically to the Port.
+The surveyor shall provide a description of any changes that have been made to the originally submitted survey documentation.
+The surveyor may use web-base secure "Sharepoint" file server systems to transmit survey data files electronically to the Port.